-As a foreign private issuer, we are permitted to, and we will, rely on exemptions from certain Nasdaq corporate governance standards applicable to U.S. issuers, including the requirement that a majority of an issuer's directors consist of independent directors.
+As a foreign private issuer, we are permitted to, and we will, rely on exemptions from certain stock exchange corporate governance standards applicable to U.S. issuers, including the requirement that a majority of an issuer's directors consist of independent directors.
 This may afford less protection to holders of our Class A common shares.

-Section 5605 of Nasdaq equity rules requires listed companies to have, among other things, a majority of their board members be independent, and to have independent director oversight of executive compensation, the nomination of directors and corporate governance matters.
+Stock exchange listing rules require listed companies to have, among other things, a majority of their board members be independent, and to have independent director oversight of executive compensation, the nomination of directors and corporate governance matters.
 As a foreign private issuer, however, we are permitted to, and we will follow home-country practice in lieu of the above requirements.